 It’s my last day on set with @SSurjik.
 I didn’t expect his 2 episodes to span a global pandemic.
 But they did, and I couldn’t have had a better partner by my side.
 Grateful for his vision, leadership, spirit, and friendship. @witchernetflix S2 is back and better than ever. ♥️⚔️🐺 pic.twitter.com/xBMRCydQoXSeptember 16, 2020

-The Witcher season 2 cast: some new faces
+The Witcher season 2 cast: several new characters

-The Witcher season 2 cast has all been confirmed, including a whole batch of new characters to get excited about.
+The Witcher season 2 cast been confirmed, including a whole batch of new characters to get excited about.

 Geralt (Henry Cavill), Yennefer (Anya Chalotra), and Ciri (Freya Allan) all return, as does the incomparable Jaskier (Joey Batey).
 Also back are MyAnna Buring as Tissaia, Tom Canton as Filavandrel, Lilly Cooper as Murta, Jeremy Crawford as Yarpin Zigrin, Eamon Farren as Cahir, Mahesh Jadu as Vilgefortz, Terence Maynard as Artorius, Lars Mikkelsen as Stregobor, Mimi Ndiweni as Fringilla Vigo, Royce Pierreson as Istredd, Wilson Radjou-Pujalte as Dara, Anna Shaffer as Triss Merigold, and Therica Wilson Read as Sabrina.